-The four programs that are part of our Building Communities that Conserve Wetlands initiative combine state standards-aligned activities and citizen scientist training to conserve the biodiversity of temporary wetlands of Northern Florida:
+The four programs that are part of our Building Communities that Conserve Wetlands initiative combine state standards-aligned activities and citizen scientist training to conserve the biodiversity of temporary wetlands of Northern Florida.
+Our education efforts are supported by a Disney Conservation Fund grant and donations from our members.

 What Lives in a Wetland – We incorporate an environmental education aspect into a preexisting conservation project to introduce (or more accurately, repatriate) the imperiled striped newt back into the wetlands it formerly inhabited.
 This program is open to community and student organizations, schools, and teacher groups.
 To book your field trip, contact Rebecca (email@example.com).

-Adopt an Ephemeral Wetland – We are into our 5th year of this very popular program.
+Adopt an Ephemeral Wetland – We are in our 6th year of this very popular program.
 Volunteers adopt a wetland (or 2), are trained in amphibian ID and provided equipment, then go off on their own to survey the amphibians in that wetland at least twice a year.
 If you are already a participant and looking for the Resources page, click here.

 Striped Newt Repatriation Team – Our striped newt repatriation project involves checking drift fences with associated bucket traps, that encircle four wetlands in the Apalachicola National Forest, every day from January through July.
 Obviously we could use some help and that’s where our Team comes in!
 We train you and you volunteer to check the fences at your convenience using an online sign-up calendar.
 Email Rebecca (firstname.lastname@example.org) to be notified about training opportunities.